computablefacts/nona/README.md

 String snippet = SnippetExtractor.extract(words, text);

-// Here snippet = "...touch with friends and stay in-the-know with the latest news and
+// Here, snippet = "...touch with friends and stay in-the-know with the latest news and
 //                  information.
 CloudSponge provides an interface to easily enable your
 //                  users to import contacts from a variety of the most popular webmail
 //                  services including Yahoo, Gmail and Hotmail/MSN as well as popular
 //                  desktop address books such as Mac..."
 ```